 Spread over the cake with a palette knife (the back of a spoon also works perfectly), forming soft, snowy peaks.

 - Then decorate your Christmas cake with edible flowers, snowmen, silver balls or whatever else takes your fancy.
-I picked up my flowers and holly from eBay – there’s so many cute pieces on there, so i’d recommend checking it out.
+I picked up my flowers and holly from eBay – they’re so many cute options on there!